Top Gradient

 • For Project, select customer-billing-project.

-• For Dataset, click Create new dataset:
+• For the dataset, click create new dataset:

 • Click Save.